Annual Report 2023

 In Skahan’s words, “It’s transformative.
 I’ve seen people who have been in the program for a few months, and they look like different people than when you first meet them because their basic needs are met, and they are constantly progressing and developing.”

-The Francis Warde Home empowers those who have experienced hardship and displacement to influence their interactions with healthcare.
+The Frances Warde Home empowers those who have experienced hardship and displacement to influence their interactions with healthcare.
 The model reflects the specific needs of immigrant women and their children across the continuum of care.

 Through this program, Mercy Hospital, in partnership with IHP, is creating a healthier, more inclusive society where vulnerable individuals can thrive.
 Other collaborating agencies in this endeavor include Community Housing of Maine, JTG Foundation, Sisters of Mercy of the Americas, and the State of Maine.